pre-vert/Borrowable-limit-order-book/README.md

 # LendBook

-This repository contains the core Solidity contract for an order book which lets users borrow its deposited assets.
+This repository contains the core Solidity contract of a new lending protocol in which lenders supply liquidity in limit orders.

 ## Overview

-A Lending limit order book is a special order book in which ($i$) the assets backing the limit orders can be borrowed and ($ii$) the borrowed assets of the bid side are collateralized by the assets in the ask side, and reciprocally.
+Other users can borrow the assets by posting collateral in limit orders.
+All orders are displayed in a limit order book and can be taken by traders.
+The main rule governing the protocol ensures that any position borrowing from a limit order must be closed when the limit order is executed.
+The alignment of the two events significantly streamlines the settlement process for both parties.

 ### Benefits

-The benefits of appending a lending protocol to an order book are multiple:
+The benefits of associating a limit price to the supplied liquidity are multiple:

 - stop loss orders with guaranteed stop price
 - zero liquidation costs